-Terelj National Park - The scenery in Terelj National Park is completely different to the Gobi Desert landscape, as it is more reminiscent of the Alps in Europe.
+Terelj National Park - The scenery is in the National Park is completely different to what you have encountered in the Gobi and is more reminiscent of the Alps in Europe.
 Terelj National Park is a picturesque place with high cliffs eroded into a wonderful landscape of granite 'tors'.
 Wind, rain, frost, ice and natural acids have created the bizarre shapes.